30350n/nix-django/README.md

 ## Packaging Django Applications

-To package a Django application, create a `flake.nix` file in your project repository, add `nix-django` as an input and build your package using `buildDjangoApplication`.
+To package a Django application, create a `flake.nix` file in the project repository, add `nix-django` as an input and build the package using `buildDjangoApplication`.

 `flake.nix` example: